-- 3. At least one special education teacher or, where appropriate, at least one special education provider for the student - 4.
-A representative of the district who is: - a.
-Qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of students with disabilities - b.
-Knowledgeable about the general education curriculum - c.
+3. At least one special education teacher or, where appropriate, at least one special education provider for the student a.
+Qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of students with disabilities b.
+Knowledgeable about the general education curriculum c.
 Knowledgeable about the availability of district and/or special education local plan area (SELPA) resources